yapplabs/ember-modal-dialog/README.md

 `overlayClassNames`   | CSS class names to append to overlay divs.
 This is a concatenated property, so it does **not** replace the default overlay class (default: `'ember-modal-overlay'`.
 If you subclass this component, you may define this in your subclass.)
 `wrapperClass`        | CSS class name(s) to append to wrapper divs.
 Set this from template.
 `wrapperClassNames`   | CSS class names to append to wrapper divs.
 This is a concatenated property, so it does **not** replace the default container class (default: `'ember-modal-wrapper'`.
 If you subclass this component, you may define this in your subclass.)
+`animatable`          | A boolean, when `true` makes modal animatable using `liquid-fire` (requires `liquid-wormhole` to be installed, and for tethering situations `liquid-tether`.
+Having these optional dependencies installed and NOT explicitly specifying `animatable` is deprecated in 2.x and is equivalent to `animatable=false` for backwards compatibility.
+As of 3.x, the implicit default will be `animatable=true` when the optional `liquid-wormhole`/`liquid-tether` dependency is present.

 The above properties of the `modal-dialog` component can be used without any additional  dependencies.